murraycadzow/rsTeachMode/README.md

 }
 ```

-The you can run `.toggle()` when you want to switch between user and
+Then you can run `.toggle()` when you want to switch between user and
 teaching mode.

 ## Installation